nickstuer/music-bar/README.md

 [![license](https://img.shields.io/github/license/nickstuer/music-bar.svg)](LICENSE)

-Apple Music Bar for MacOS.
-It also updates Discord 'Listening To' Presence for people who have discord open.
+Apple Music Bar for Mac OS X 10.6+.
+It also automatically updates your Discord 'Listening To' status so your friends can know what you're listening to with Apple Music.

 ## 📖 Features